shauncksm/base64id-rs/CONTRIBUTING.md

 For feature requests, please see [VISION.md](VISION.md) for the overall direction I wish for this project to take.

 If your feature is not within scope I would encourage you to create a fork of this project.

+## When Contributing
+1. Please include a line in [CHANGELOG.md](CHANGELOG.md) describing your change.
+2. If you're fixing a bug or adding a feature, please add tests as appropraite.
+3. Please avoid big single commits.
+You should make multiple commits of smaller logical units where needed.